Take a look at this year’s speakers!

 Is positive action an effective tool to address inequalities in challenging times?

-After graduating with a Law degree from Oxford University, Chantal Davies qualified as a solicitor with Eversheds in Cardiff specialising in Employment, Human Rights and Discrimination Law.
+Bio: After graduating with a Law degree from Oxford University, Chantal Davies qualified as a solicitor with Eversheds in Cardiff specialising in Employment, Human Rights and Discrimination Law.
 In 1998, she moved to work as a solicitor for the Equal Opportunities Commission (EOC) in Manchester heading up a Department tackling strategic and wider enforcement of the gender equality legislation.
 Chantal is now professor of Law, Equality and Diversity in the School of Law at the University of Chester.
 She has also developed and is Director of the Forum for Research into Equality and Diversity.
 Past research focuses on the experiences of minority ethnic students within HE and the use of positive action by organisations in the UK.
 Chantal has also completed a funded project looking at the gendered obstacles to research activity faced by academics in the UK.
 More recently Chantal has been funded by the Young Women’s Trust and the Equality and Human Rights Commission to research the use of positive action in apprenticeships.
 Chantal has also worked with the Higher Education Authority in Ireland to roll out a ground breaking positive action initiative aimed at increasing female representation within professorships.
 She has sat on the board of Cheshire Halton and Warrington Race and Equality Centre and the Equality Challenge Unit and in this latter role worked with them to develop institutional confidence in developing positive action initiatives within higher education.
 Chantal also sat on the review panel for the national Subject Benchmark Statement for Law.
 Chantal currently sits on the Sustainable and Inclusive Growth Commission and is also co-vice chair of the Law Society’s Women’s Law Division Committee.
 She has also recently been appointed to sit on AdvanceHE’s Equality Diversity and Inclusion Committee.

 -